Katie Walk

 Brief Life History of Katie

-When Katie Walk was born on 19 December 1868, in Arcola, Douglas, Illinois, United States, her father, Abraham Walk, was 30 and her mother, Catherine Mariah Faith, was 27.
+When Katie Walk was born on 19 December 1868, in Arcola, Douglas, Illinois, United States, her father, Abraham Walk, was 30 and her mother, Catherine Faith, was 27.
 She married John Sherman Davison on 10 February 1892, in Butler, Kansas, United States.
 They were the parents of at least 6 sons and 5 daughters.
-She lived in Tribune, Greeley, Kansas, United States for about 10 years and Tribune Township, Greeley, Kansas, United States in 1940.
+She lived in Tribune Township, Greeley, Kansas, United States in 1940 and Russell, Russell, Kansas, United States for about 1 years.
 She died on 7 March 1952, in Pueblo, Pueblo, Colorado, United States, at the age of 83, and was buried in Tribune, Greeley, Kansas, United States.

 Photos and Memories (1)